-Public relation plans are far reaching and more tangible, and will focus on either;
+Public relations are far reaching, tangible, and focus on;

-- company-wide impact (improving the identity or understood reputation)
+- company-wide impact (improving identity or understood reputation)

-- specific product line, product or service (for broader awareness)
+- specific product line, product or service knowledge (broader awareness)

-- building your own reputation ie your personal public profile as a leader, executive or professional for example.
+- building reputation ie your personal public profile as a leader, executive or professional for example.

 Here’s 7 Clues to Creating the Perfect Key Messages

 - Your key messages should be unique and specific to your business in order to differentiate your business from your competitors.